deepin-community/python3.11/Doc/library/ssl.rst

    .. versionchanged:: 3.5
       The :meth:`shutdown` does not reset the socket timeout each time bytes are received or sent.
-The socket timeout is now to maximum total duration of the shutdown.
+The socket timeout is now the maximum total duration of the shutdown.

    .. deprecated:: 3.6